-FastROCS is an extremely fast shape comparison application, based on the idea that molecules have similar shape if their volumes overlay well and any volume mismatch is a measure of dissimilarity.
+FastROCS TK is an extremely fast shape comparison application, based on the idea that molecules have similar shape if their volumes overlay well and any volume mismatch is a measure of dissimilarity.
 It uses a smooth Gaussian function to represent the molecular volume [Grant-1996], so it is possible to routinely minimize to the best global match.
 FastROCS will perform millions of these global shape matches every second.
 See the Molecular Shape section in the Shape TK theory documentation for a description of the shape and color theory used in FastROCS TK.

-In addition to virtual screening and lead hopping, FastROCS can be used to performing NxN shape comparisons over an entire multiconformer database.
-A prototype of clustering with FastROCS can be found in the karma.py example program.
+In addition to virtual screening and lead hopping, FastROCS TK can be used to perform NxN shape comparisons over an entire multiconformer database.
+A prototype of clustering with FastROCS TK can be found in the SphereExclusionClustering.py example program.